felipeetchatz/system-design-and-coding-challenges/challenges/01-url-shortener/design.md

 }
 ```

-**Note:** `click_count` is incremented and `last_accessed` is updated on each redirect request (see Read Flow in Caching Strategy section).
+**Note:** `click_count` is incremented and `last_accessed` is updated synchronously on each redirect request (see Read Flow in Caching Strategy section).
 This enables both analytics tracking and cache TTL optimization based on URL popularity.

 ## Database Design